Peter Lee (ice hockey): Coaching and managing career

 Lee replaced legendary coach Brian Kilrea behind the Ottawa 67's bench in 1994–95, but a dismal performance by the team prompted Kilrea to return and replace him for the 1995–96 campaign.
 He would return to Germany the following season and briefly resurrected his playing career.

-Lee served as head coach of Eisbären Berlin from December 1997 until January 2000.
+Lee was head coach of Eisbären Berlin from December 1997 until January 2000.
 He then was the manager of the club and got promoted to CEO in 2005.
-In 2008 and 2010 he received "Eishockey News DEL Manager of the Year" honors.
-During the 2006 Olympic Games in Torino, Lee served as an assistant coach of the Swiss National Team.
+In 2008 and 2010 he received "Eishockey News DEL Manager of the Year" honours.
+During the 2006 Olympic Games in Torino, Lee was an assistant coach of the Swiss National Team.